ibm-cloud-docs/hs-crypto/grep11-api-ref.md

     <td>
     <p>`C_DecryptInit` initializes a decryption operation. `hSession` is the session’s handle; `pMechanism` points to the decryption mechanism; `hKey` is the handle of the decryption key.</p>
     <p>The `CKA_DECRYPT` attribute of the decryption key, which indicates whether the key supports decryption, must be `CK_TRUE`.</p>
-    <p>After calling `C_DecryptInit`, the application can either call C_Decrypt to decrypt data in a single part; or call C_DecryptUpdate zero or more times, followed by `C_DecryptFinal`, to decrypt data in multiple parts.
-The decryption operation is active until the application uses a call to `C_Decrypt` or `C_DecryptFinal` to actually obtain the final piece of plaintext.
+    <p>After the application calls `C_DecryptInit`, the application can either call C_Decrypt to decrypt data in a single part; or call C_DecryptUpdate zero or more times, followed by `C_DecryptFinal`, to decrypt data in multiple parts.
+The decryption operation is active until the application uses a call to `C_Decrypt` or `C_DecryptFinal` to obtain the final piece of plaintext.
 To process additional data (in single or multiple parts), the application must call `C_DecryptInit` again.</p>
     </td>
   </tr>
   <tr>